 2. Convert Excel to Text File with a Custom (Pipe, Comma, etc.) Delimiter

-If you don’t want to use the tab character as a delimiter in your converted text file, no worry!
+If you don’t want to use the tab character as a delimiter in your converted text file, no worries!
 Here we will show you how to change the built-in separator in Windows settings (I am assuming that you are a Windows user).
-The steps are as simple as the below.
+The steps are as simple as the ones below.

 - Go to the Control Panel of your Windows.
 You can get to it by pressing Windows + R, then typing control panel in the search bar, and pressing OK.